SYNOPSIS

 -trust_other -

-indicates that the certificates specified by the
+The certificates specified by the

 -verify_other option should be explicitly trusted and no additional checks will be performed on them.
 This is useful when the complete responder certificate chain is not available or trusting a root CA is not appropriate. -VAfile file-

-specifies a file containing explicitly trusted responder certificates.
+File or URI containing explicitly trusted responder certificates.
 Equivalent to the

-don't attempt to verify the OCSP response signature or the nonce values.
+Don't attempt to verify the OCSP response signature or the nonce values.
 This option will normally only be used for debugging since it disables all verification of the responders certificate.

 -no_intern -

-ignores certificates contained in the OCSP response when searching for the signers certificate.
+Ignore certificates contained in the OCSP response when searching for the signers certificate.
 With this option the signers certificate must be specified with either the

 -verify_other or-VAfile options. -no_signature_verify -

-don't check the signature on the OCSP response.
+Don't check the signature on the OCSP response.
 Since this option tolerates invalid signatures on OCSP responses it will normally only be used for testing purposes.

 -no_cert_verify -

-don't verify the OCSP response signers certificate at all.
+Don't verify the OCSP response signers certificate at all.
 Since this option allows the OCSP response to be signed by any certificate it should only be used for testing purposes.

 -no_chain -

-does not use certificates in the response as additional untrusted CA certificates.
+Do not use certificates in the response as additional untrusted CA certificates.

--no_explicit - do not explicitly trust the root CA if it is set to be trusted for OCSP signing.
+Do not explicitly trust the root CA if it is set to be trusted for OCSP signing.

 -no_cert_checks -